Readek/Melee-Stream-Tool/README.md

 Do you want to adapt this project to another game but can't figure out how to?
 Lucky for you, I'm open for commisions!
 Contact me on Twitter [@Readeku](https://twitter.com/Readeku) or on Discord `Readek#5869`!.

+Do you want to support this project?
+[Buy me a ko-fi](https://ko-fi.com/readek) or tip me [directly](https://streamlabs.com/readek/tip)!

 This is one of my first projects in Javascript, if you know your stuff and look at the code, you may find ways to make the thing a bit more optimized (because right now... it isn't), and I would be happy to hear how to!
 Please, use this github to leave suggestions on how to imporve things.

 ---